 We planned our return where we thought that we will visit Meenakshi temple, Madurai en route.
 Our known told us that it will not take more than an hour in Madurai, but little did we know that being a new year’s day, there will be huge lines.
 Even the special darshan ticket will take around 3 hrs.
 We stood in line for almost 2 hrs and entered the prangan but still, people told us that it will take another 2 to 3 hrs.
 Since we have to reach back Bangalore so we pay our homage from there only and headed back.

 It was late and dark and all of us were so damn tired, we were happy as we accomplished our dream of a road trip from Delhi to Kanyakumari, we were sad as we couldn’t spend more time in Kanyakumari but that surely gives us the motivation to travel more and more.

 So to be very frank I even forgot to jot down any more details about the return, where did we had our dinner even.
 All I remember eating quick dinner at some small hotel.

 But we reached Bangalore at around 2 at night.

 I invite you and your friends to join and grow our effort in creating India’s biggest travel community to discuss, celebrate and help the best of travel & life.
 Please join!

 There is no best time to live your dreams and so do the time to travel.
 But still, if you ask winters will be the best time to travel South.
 Just do it.
 Below is how our journey plan looks like!

-Dear readers, I hope the blog post entertained you on our mega road trip from Delhi to Kanyakumari.
+Dear readers, I hope the blog post entertained you on our mega Delhi to Kanyakumari Blog.
 Do you still have a question?
 Feel free to comment or rate us by clicking the 5 stars.